 London SE1 6FP

-The service has also established local offices in the following countries:
+TransferGo has established local offices in the following countries:

 Supported countries and currencies

-TransferGo supports the transfer of funds to 56 countries across the world.
-For the most part, the company facilitates its transfers using the SWIFT network, which provides it with the ability to deliver funds to all corners of the globe.
+TransferGo supports the transfer of funds to approximately 56 countries.
+For the most part, the service facilitates its transfers using the SWIFT network, which allows it to deliver funds to all corners of the globe.
 The downside to this network is that there are often charges incurred by the recipient, of which TransferGo has little control of.

 TransferGo has a minimum transfer value of £1, which is excellent news if you only need to transfer a small amount.
 The maximum transfer value is $1,000,0000, which means that the service is suitable for larger personal transfers and also for small business.
-However, it is worth noting that the service may impose limits subject to satisfying identity verification requirements.
+However, it is worth noting that the service may impose additional limits subject to satisfying its identity verification process.

 TransferGo rates and fees

 What are TransferGo rates and fees?
-Let’s take a few minutes to explore the foreign exchange market, so we can properly consider this question.
+It will take a few minutes to explore the foreign exchange market, so we can properly consider this question.

 How the foreign exchange market works